martinos/validator_fn/README.md

 data structures.
 It makes use of currying in order to provide a very composable DSL.
 To help you understand the concepts it is stongly advised to read [this blog post.](http://blog.martinosis.com/blog/simple-functional-strong-params-in-ruby/).

+It can be very useful for validating structures that comes from input, such as configuration files, JSON apis, test result.

 ## Installation